mattou07/iis-builder/README.md

 - IIS_IUSRS
 - App Pool Identity (As defined in the iis-config.json)

 We then loop through the bindings and if they don't contain .localtest.me they are not added to the hosts file.
-Domains ending with .localtest.me automatically point to itself therefore its not needed in the hosts file.
+Domains ending with .localtest.me automatically point to 127.0.0.1 therefore its not needed in the hosts file.

+Please raise an issue if something is not working as expected!

 Made with :heart: at [Moriyama](https://www.moriyama.co.uk/)